 The various forms of the I command instruct the modem to query its memory for information about itself.
-Although the results of these test are most frequently used by Hayes Customer Service, some software also uses the responses when determining how to set up the modem prior to communication.
+Although the results of these tests are most frequently used by Hayes Customer Service, some software also uses the responses when determining how to set up the modem prior to communication.
 These tests request information about the modem's firmware; therefore, it is unnecessary to connect with a remote system before issuing the I command.
-The various options for this command are explained fully in Chapter One.
+The various options for this command are explained fully in Chapter 1.

-Appendix C:

-Modem-to-DTE Interface
+Appendix C Modem-to-DTE Interface

 This appendix discusses the requirements and capabilities of the modem's interfaces to the DTE line.
-External modems interface to the DTE according to the EIA 232-D standard.
+External modems interface to the DTE according to the RS-232 standard.
 The particulars of this interface for Smartmodem 300, Smartmodem 1200, Smartmodem 2400, Smartmodem 9600, V-series Smartmodem 2400, and V-series Smartmodem 9600 are described.
-Hayes internal modems use the EIA 232-D signals, although the specific use of these circuits is determined by the bus interface of the computer.
+Hayes internal modems use the RS-232 signals, although the specific use of these circuits is determined by the bus interface of the computer.

-C.1 EIA 232-D/CCITT V.24 Interfaces
+C.1 RS-232/CCITT V.24 Interfaces

-EIA 232-D is the EIA (Electronic Industries Association) definition of the electrical interface used for connections of data terminal equipment (DTE) to data circuit terminating equipment (DCE).
-This standard has typically been referred to as RS 232-C; however, when it became an accepted standard (EIA) rather than a recommended standard (RS), the Association revised the version "D."
+RS-232 is the EIA (Electronic Industries Association) definition of the electrical interface used for connections of data terminal equipment (DTE) to data circuit terminating equipment (DCE).

-Although not exactly the same, EIA 232-D is compatible with CCITT V.24, V.28, and ISO IS2110 standards.
+Although not exactly the same, RS-232 is compatible with CCITT V.24, V.28, and ISO IS2110 standards.
 This standard prescribes the interface to the local DTE and normally uses a DB-25 connector with 13 pins in one row and 12 in the other.
-EIA 232-D supports speeds up to 20 Kbps at a distance of 50 feet.
-EIA 232-D falls under layer one (physical layer) of the OSI (Open Systems Interconnection) model.
+RS-232 supports speeds up to 20 Kbps at a distance of 50 feet.
+RS-232 falls under layer one (physical layer) of the OSI (Open Systems Interconnection) model.

-Hayes modems support the electrical portion of the EIA 232-D standard completely.
+Hayes modems support the electrical portion of the RS-232 standard completely.
 However, signal definition varies from modem to modem.

-C.2 Signals Used in the EIA 232-D Interface
+C.2 Signals Used in the RS-232 Interface

-The following signal types are used in the EIA 232-D interface.
+The following signal types are used in the RS-232 interface.
 All of these types are not required for all communications.
 Their corresponding CCITT V.24 equivalents are also provided.

 Ground signals are present for protection and signal reference.
-These signals are present on pins 1 and 7 of the interface.
-(7 always needed)
+These signals are present on pins 1 and 7 of the interface (7 always needed).

 Data signals are used to transmit and receive data across the interface.
-The pins used are 2 for transmit and 3 for receive. (always needed)
+The pins used are 2 for transmit and 3 for receive (always needed).

 Control signals are used to ensure that both the DTE and DCE are ready before any information is transmitted.
 These signals are also used for flow control during the transfer of data.
-Pins 4, 5, 6, 8, 20, and 22 are control signals. (need depends on the application)
+Pins 4, 5, 6, 8, 20, and 22 are control signals (need depends on the application).